Financial-Times/ft-origami/docs/research/dep-man.md

 permalink: /docs/research/dep-man/
 ---

-# Dependency manager comparison
+# Dependency manager research

 ## NPM

-* \+ Doesn't care what the repo contains
+* \+ Already likely to be in use in any node.js project
 * \- Default behaviour is to load dependencies recursively and have multiple different versions of the same module
-* \- Can't require a git dependency at a semver version unless we run our own NPM registry (https://github.com/isaacs/npmjs.org)
+* \- Can't require a git dependency at a semver version unless we run [our own NPM registry](https://github.com/isaacs/npmjs.org) (also available as a $50/month service: )
+* \- Even if we do run our own NPM registry, we can't load packages from it and the public registry in the same package.json because NPM doesn't support multiple registries even though it's been [discussed for over three years](https://github.com/isaacs/npm/issues/100) (there are workarounds like [npm-proxy](https://github.com/g-k/npm-proxy) or having your registry mirror the entire content of the global one)

 ### Experiments